Suicide, Self-Injury, and Eating Disorders

 • Contain written or verbal admissions of engagement in suicide or attempted suicide, self-injury, or eating disorders even if there is no graphic imagery

-• Contain vague, potentially suicidal statements or references (including memes or stock imagery about sad mood or depression) in a suicide or self-injury context
+• Contain vague, potentially suicidal statements or references (including memes or stock imagery about sad mood, depression, presenting death as an escape, or content from popular culture with emphasis on dark, depressive thoughts) in a suicide or self-injury context

 • Contain imagery depicting healed cuts or other self-injury imagery (i.e., imagery of injury is fully healed) in a suicide, self-injury, or recovery context